microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 SQL Server 2019 on Linux now supports Replication.
 Since SQL Server supports containers on Linux, it is possible to create a SQL Server replication solution using containers.
 In addition.
 SQL Server 2019 now supports container images based on Red Hat Enterprise Linux (RHEL).
 These forces can be combined to build a solution using Docker.
 Anywhere Docker runs (Windows, Linux, MacOS, Kubernetes), you can build a SQL Server Replication solution with a publisher, distributor, and subscriber all with docker containers.

 SQL Server container images include SQL Server "pre-installed" with the SQL Server Engine, SQL Server Agent, and tools.
 You can customize the SQL Server container image to include your own files.
 One scenario would be to include in the customized container images scripts to create database objects.
 Since Replication can all be deployed using T-SQL, you can use a customized solution to deploy replication across multiple containers.
 This customized solution is called the "Vin Yu" method named after the lead program manager within the SQL Server team.
 You can then bring in a tool like **docker-compose** to deploy this solution all with a single command.

-The Further Reading section at the end of this module provides reference information about SQL Server 2019 on Linux, Docker containers, and replication on Linux.
+The Further Reading section at the end of this module provides reference information about SQL Server 2019 on Linux, Docker containers, and Replication on Linux.

 Proceed to the activity to explore how this method can allow you to deploy SQL Server 2019 on Linux with Replication with a single command.